 • Shift to over the top (OTT) consumption for online video.
-Online video viewership continues to grow as does the number of connected devices for consuming content.
-In our September 2017 State of Online Video consumer report, we found that consumers watch approximately 5 hours and 45 minutes of online video per week on average, with Millennials far exceeding 7 hours.
+Online video viewership continues to grow, as does the range of devices being used to consume that content.
+OTT distribution is typically included in major content rights offerings and the range of content available is increasing to incorporate additional and complementary content for distribution online.
+In our September 2018 State of Online Video consumer report, we found that global consumers watch approximately 6 hours and 45 minutes of online video per week on average, with Millennials far exceeding 8 hours.
 Viewing habits are shifting as well.
-There's an increasing use of a multitude of devices to watch online video both inside and outside the home, ranging from computers and tablets to smart phones and streaming devices.
-This trend reflects that many top-tier content owners have either already launched their content direct-to-consumer (e.g., HBO, CBS, Showtime) or have announced plans to do so.
-In addition, content owners continue to join forces with media companies (e.g., Sony, Hulu, Dish Networks) to launch OTT subscription services enabling consumers to bundle together channels for a fraction of the cost of a cable subscription.
-As day-to-day consumption of video content shifts to Internet-based delivery, we believe this will put an increasing strain on the Internet placing additional pressure on organizations and service providers to take steps to protect the quality of the end-user experience as this increasing segment of traffic competes with other Internet activities, such as browsing websites and downloading digital content.
+There is an increasing use of a multitude of devices to watch online video both inside and outside the home, ranging from computers and tablets to smartphones and streaming devices, and specific video content is now being produced for these devices.
+Many top-tier content owners have either already launched their content direct-to-consumer (e.g., HBO, CBS, Showtime) or have announced plans to do so.
+In addition, content owners continue to join forces with media companies (e.g., Sony, Hulu, AT&T) to launch OTT subscription streaming services enabling consumers to bundle together channels for a fraction of the cost of a cable subscription.
+As consumption of video content shifts to internet-based delivery, we believe this will put an increasing strain on the internet, placing additional pressure on content distributors and service providers to take steps to protect the quality of the end-user experience as this increasing segment of traffic competes with other internet activities, such as browsing websites and downloading digital content.